Top 10 Data Analysis Tools Every Analyst Should Use

 Primary use: Quick charting.

-For analysts who need a clean chart right now, Datawrapper delivers.
+For analysts who need a clean chart, Datawrapper delivers.
 It’s browser-based and requires no coding.

 Best features: